 1. Aims 3

 2. Legislation and guidance 4

 3. Roles and responsibilities 5

-4. Recording attendance g
+4. Recording attendance 9

 5. Authorised and unauthorised absence 13

 6. Strategies for promoting attendance Error!
 Bookmark not defined.

-7. Supporting students who are absent or returning to school 16
+7. Supporting students who are absent or returning to school

+7. Supporting students who are absent or returning to school8.
+Attendance monitoring

-8. Attendance monitoring 16
+8. Attendance monitoring

-9. Monitoring arrangements 19

-10. Links with other policies 19

-Appendix 1: attendance codes 20